projectcalico/calico/getting-started/kubernetes/managed-public-cloud/eks.md

 The geeky details of what you get:
 {% include geek-details.html details='Policy:Calico,IPAM:AWS,CNI:AWS,Overlay:No,Routing:VPC Native,Datastore:Kubernetes' %}

+   > **Note**: Custom networking in EKS managed node groups prevents control plane to access host network,
+   > admission webhooks can be an example of this limitation.
+   > As a workaround, pods that require such communication should explicitly include `hostNetwork:true` in their settings.
+   > More information about this topic can be found {% include open-new-window.html text='at this link.' url='https://kubernetes.io/docs/concepts/policy/pod-security-policy/' %}
+   {: .alert .alert-info }

 To enable {{site.prodname}} network policy enforcement on an EKS cluster using the AWS VPC CNI plugin, follow these step-by-step instructions: {% include open-new-window.html text='Installing Calico on Amazon EKS' url='https://docs.aws.amazon.com/eks/latest/userguide/calico.html' %}